jeffomatic/shavaluator-js/README.md

 #### eval()

-If you don't like the auto-binding interface, you can use the `eval` function, which takes the name of a loaded script.
+If you don't like the auto-binding interface, you can use the `eval` function, which takes the name of a script.

 ```js
 args = { keys: ['key1', 'key2'], args: ['arg1', 'arg2'] }